gipsi/gipsi.github.io/README.md

 There's a lot to know about fonts and [typography](https://en.wikipedia.org/wiki/Typography) and I've spent quite some time reading about it.

->_'...at a time when scientific techniques can support the proven traditions (e.g., greater legibility with the use of serifs, upper and lower case, contrast, etc.) through understanding the limitations of human vision, typography as often encountered may fail to achieve its principal objective: effective communication.'_
+>_'...at a time when scientific techniques can support the proven traditions (e.g., greater legibility with the use of serifs, upper and lower case, contrast, etc.) through understanding the limitations of human vision, typography as often encountered may fail to achieve its principal objective: effective communication.
+Wikipedia'_

 Do serifs make text more readable?
 I find sans-serif less cluttered.